theandrewdavis/theandrewdavis.github.com/_posts/2012-08-06-mobile-pages.md

     rel="stylesheet" type="text/css" />
 {% endhighlight %}

-Since IE 8 and below don't support media queries, we can use the following workaround to load the desktop style in older IE browsers (which are all desktop browsers).
+Since IE 8 and below don't support media queries, we can use the following workaround to load the desktop stylesheet in older IE browsers (which are all desktop browsers).

 {% highlight html %}
 <!--[if (lt IE 9)&(!IEMobile)]>